gardenFiend138/study-notes/data_structures_algorithms/graphs/intro_graphs.md

   * __edge__: the part of a graph that connects the nodes; can be either undirected or directed
   * __ordered pair__: denoted by parenthesis (), and mean that the order matters (i.e.: given a != b, (a, b) != (b, a))
   * __unordered pair__: denoted by curly braces; order does not matter (i.e.: given a != b, {a, b} == {b, a})
-  * __directed graph__: a graph in which all edges are directed, which means that they flow from one node to another; denoted by ordered pairs
+  * __directed graph__: a graph in which all edges are directed, which means that they flow from one node to another; denoted by ordered pairs; example: internet (sites have links to other sites, but not necessarily reciprocal)
-  * __undirected graph__: a graph in which all edges are not directed, which means that they flow both ways between connected nodes; denoted by unordered pairs
+  * __undirected graph__: a graph in which all edges are not directed, which means that they flow both ways between connected nodes; denoted by unordered pairs; example: social network (friendship is reciprocal)
-  * __weight/ cost__: value assigned to an edge; can be said that all graphs are weighted, and that if no weight is specified, then the edges are all of equal weight; also referred to as weighted/ unweighted graphs though
+  * __weight/ cost__: value assigned to an edge; can be said that all graphs are weighted, and that if no weight is specified, then the edges are all of equal weight; also referred to as weighted/ unweighted graphs though;
+  example: when to use edges with weight?
+Modeling a map: i.e. highways connecting cities are undirected, intracity roads (1 ways) would need direction; weight could be the distance between cities

 * contrasting linear data structures and graphs
   * arranged in linear ways (i.e.: arrays, linked lists)